ccdmb/predector/docs/running.md

 This is decided based on a checksum of the processed sequence, the version of the software, and the version of the database (when applicable).
 If all three match, we will skip that analysis for that protein.

-In the `deduplicated` folder is a file called `deduplicated.ldjson`.
+In the `deduplicated` folder is a file called `new_results.ldjson`.
 This contains all of the results from the current run of predector.
 Just hold on to this file, and provide it to the `--precomputed_ldjson` argument the next time you run the pipeline.
 You can concatenate multiple of these files together without issue (e.g. `cat dedup1.ldjson dedup2.ldjson > my_precomputed.ldjson`) to continue a set of precomputed results in the long term.

-Note that the results file `deduplicated.ldjson` will not contain any of the results that you provide to the `--precomputed_ldjson` argument.
+Note that the results file `new_results.ldjson` will not contain any of the results that you provide to the `--precomputed_ldjson` argument.
 This is to avoid adding too many duplicate entries when you concatenate the files.
 It isn't a problem if there are duplicate entries in there, we internally deal with it, but it does slow things down and make the files bigger.

 Here's a basic workflow using precomputed results.